Contents

 Maximizing Success in the Weight Room: A College Strength Coach’s Playbook

 A man lifts a barbell while bench pressing at the gym.
-Next to him, a laptop screen displays a fitness dashboard with graphs and data tracking workout progress over time.
+Next to him

 As the Director of Strength & Conditioning for the Colorado Men’s Basketball and Olympic Sports teams, my priority is to create an elite training environment where athletes can perform at their best.
 This requires a strategic approach that balances workload, readiness, and individualized programming.
 Over the years, I have tested numerous technologies, but often felt there are trade-offs between efficient weight room flow and useful/accurate tech.